 Because tendinopathy can occur in any tendon, the following descriptions do not specify particular muscles as in earlier chapters.
-Use the resources in previous chapters when needed to determine fiber direction, joints crossed, superficial versus deep tissues, and so on.
+Use the resources in Chapters 4-11 when needed to determine fiber direction, joints crossed, superficial versus deep tissues, and so on.
 Although the treatment goals for tendinitis, tendinosis, and tenosynovitis differ, transverse friction, pressure, and controlled tensile stress applied to the tendon, along with treating the affected muscle and its synergists and antagonists, are common to all treatments.
 In some cases, tendinopathies are complicated by other conditions such as infection, entrapment, or a compartment syndrome.
 A complicated case of tendinopathy is best supervised by a professional with advanced training.

 It is essential for the treatment to be as relaxing as possible.
-Deep friction of a tendon can be somewhat painful and requires the client to allow you to reach the upper limit of their tolerance.
-Explain this to your client, and ask them to let you know when the amount of pressure you are applying causes them to tense up.
+Deep friction of a tendon can be somewhat painful and requires the client to allow you to reach the upper limit of his or her tolerance.
+Explain this to your client, and ask him or her to let you know when the amount of pressure you are applying causes him or her to tense up.
 In addition, because treatment to the affected tendon can be uncomfortable, it is best to alternate 30-60 seconds of treatment directly to the tendon with more general treatment to the muscles, stretches, and joint mobilizations.
 You are not likely to eliminate the symptoms associated with tendinopathies or any coexisting conditions in a single treatment.
 Do not attempt to do so by treating overly aggressively.
 Remember that you are working on tissue that is compromised.
-Ask the client to let you know if any part of your treatment reproduces symptoms, and always work within their tolerance.
+Ask the client to let you know if any part of your treatment reproduces symptoms, and always work within his or her tolerance.
 Deep palpation of a trigger point may cause pain at the upper end of the client's tolerance.
-Explain this to your client, describe a pain scale and what level of pain should not be exceeded, and ask them to breathe deeply during the application of the technique.
+Explain this to your client, describe a pain scale and what level of pain should not be exceeded, and ask him or her to breathe deeply during the application of the technique.
 As the trigger point is deactivated, the referral pain will also diminish.

 The following suggestions are for treating pain, weakness, and limited ROM caused by a tendinopathy.
 This is generalized for any affected tendon.
+Refer to Chapters 4-11 for treatment suggestions pertaining to specific muscles.